wvanbergen/vertica/README.md

 about Vertica at http://www.vertica.com.
 This library currently supports queries.
 Prepared statements still need a bit of work.

+You should probably be using sprsquish's version of this, I just forked it to add some 1.9 compatibility which I think will get added back into his branch soon

 # Install

     $ gem install vertica